 (No promises on that kind of speed, but enhanced learning abilities?
 Sign me up!)
 We all already knew that working out makes you more attractive and more confident.
 But now we know that it can also be used to partially recreate the effects of NZT — it makes you smarter!

 “Our bodies change our minds, our minds change our behavior, and our behavior changes our outcomes.” ~ Amy Cuddy

 In Limitless, Morra begins the film with hunched, closed body language as he trudges down the streets of New York.
 He looks like he’s lost in his own, isolated world or huddling in a coat against a frigid wind.

 After his first dose of NZT, no one would have recognized him if they hadn’t seen the transformation with their own eyes.
 He strides confidently down the sidewalk with a purposive step.
 He’s a man on a mission and anyone with eyes can see it.
 Now, a lot of people realize that there is some sort of causative relationship between their mind and their body.

 For example, they know that imbibing alcohol or taking recreational drugs will have mind-altering effects.
 But a secret that many people have simply never been told is that not only is there a two-way street between mind and matter, but the way you act and carry yourself has an impact on your brain chemistry.

-After having test subjects hold “high power” poses for just a couple minutes, their bodies had higher testosterone and lower cortisol.
-(As well as a higher pain tolerance.
+After having test subjects hold “high power” poses for just a couple of minutes, their bodies had higher testosterone and lower cortisol.
+(As well as higher pain tolerance.
 Tell me that isn’t badass!)